-The contents of this Prospectus are not to be considered as definitive legal, business or tax advice.
-Each Prospective Bondholder receiving a copy of this Prospectus acknowledges that he has not relied on the Issue Manager, Lead Underwriter and Bookrunner, the Trustee or the Selling Agent in their investigation of the accuracy of any information found in this Prospectus or in his investment decision.
+The contents of this Prospectus are not to be considered as definitive legal, business, or tax advice.
+Each Prospective Bondholder receiving a copy of this Prospectus acknowledges that he has not relied on the Sole Issue Manager, Sole Lead Underwriter and Sole Bookrunner, the Trustee or the Selling Agent, if any, in their investigation of the accuracy of any information found in this Prospectus or in his investment decision.
 Prospective purchasers should consult their own counsel, accountants or other advisors as to legal, tax, business, financial and related aspects of the purchase of the Bonds, among others.
 It bears emphasis that investing in the Bonds involves certain risks.
 It is best to refer again to the section on "Risk Factors" for a discussion of certain considerations with respect to an investment in the Bonds.